sorbetlemon16/melon-takehome/README.md

 I chose to use Flask because it is a lightweight web framework that is flexible and simple to implement.
 I used postgreSQL because it's a commonly used relational database and makes a good choice since every reservation has a consistent format.
 SQLAlchemy allowed me to incorporate these two technologies using Python.
 I used AJAX to handle retrieving available reservations from the database so that the page does not need to reload after the user submits their query.

 ## Reflection
 In addition to fulfilling the requirements, I also added delete functionality which also includes an AJAX request so when users delete reservations they will immediately be removed from the page.
+In addition, I have ensured that my web app is responsive to different screen sizes.

 Given more time, I would incorporate a User table that would have a relationship with the Reservation table.
 With a User table, I could have a password field which would allow me to enable authentication.
 I would use the Python hashlib library with salt to encrypt the password.